Huna Principle Seven

 Expect the Best

-Here is another short story that I came across, that invites us into the idea that in changing our focus we can change our world.
+Here is another short story that invites us into this understanding — that by changing our focus, we can change our experience.

-Another person said, “Yes, but you can’t control the water temperature, or the quality of the coffee beans.”
+Another said, “But you can’t control the water temperature or the quality of the coffee beans.”

-A third person added, “But you can control the amount of coffee and the strength of the brew.”
+A third added, “You can, however, control the amount of coffee and the strength of the brew.”

-The group fell silent, pondering the old man’s words.
-The lesson of the story is that, like a cup of coffee, life is what we make of it.
+The group fell silent, reflecting on his words.
+The lesson of the story is simple: life is shaped not only by what happens to us, but by how we hold it.